gcentral/Website/content/boardofdirectors/index.md

 <p>Eric holds a BS in Computer Science from the University of Illinois and an MBA and MIS degree from Washington University.
 He enjoys playing games with his kids, planning his next Disney vacation, and learning to play the Ukulele from his wife.</p>
 {{< /personcard >}}

-{{< personcard image="JesperKjaerSoerensen.jpg" side="left" name="Jesper Kjaer Soerensen" linkedinname="jesper-kjaer-soerensen" position="GIE Committee Lead">}}

-<p>Jesper Kjær Sørensen is a Systems Engineer and Product Owner at GPower.
-He is a LabVIEW and Teststand Developer and is proficient in Python.
-He has been programming in LabVIEW since 2006, in Python since approximately 2012, and TestStand since 2018.
-His passion lies in creating SOLID code and applying SOLID programming principles, driving him to continuously enhance his skills.</p>
-<p>Residing in Denmark on a farm with his wife and daughter, Jesper enjoys spending his leisure time on cow photography and embarking on scouting trips with his daughter as a means to unwind from the digital world.</p>
-{{< /personcard >}}

 [Emeritus Board Members]({{< ref previousboardofdirectors >}})